PHILADELPHIA REFLECTIONS

 Al Queda

 Meanwhile, there were two other negative responses.
-Military leaders in the under developed world began to imagine that their masses of troops and low-technology style might be able to win wars of attrition against a more sophisticated enemy, and in turn the North Koreans, the Vietnamese, and Al Queda taught us some unexpected lessons.
+Military leaders in the underdeveloped world began to imagine their masses of troops and low-technology style might be able to win wars of attrition against a more sophisticated enemy, and in turn the North Koreans, the Vietnamese, and Al Queda taught us some unexpected lessons.
 The American military was not asleep, we made short work of the same Afghans who had nearly bled the Russians to death.
-These constant reminders that the world remains a dangerous place exposed one major weakness in the system of devising new styles of warfare.
-You can't be really sure it works until you try it with live ammunition on a serious enemy.
+These constant reminders that the world remains a dangerous place exposed two major weaknesses in the system of devising new styles of warfare.
+You can't be really sure it works until you try it with live ammunition on a serious enemy, and you can't be sure you can sustain an occupation of a defeated enemy's territory without boots on the ground.

-So the little wars in Afghanistan and Iraq had the advantage that they tested the new systems for weaknesses to be corrected, and identified weapon systems which ought to be expanded for more serious wars, somewhat to the East.
-You hate to believe our leaders are thinking this way, but there's no doubt we would blame them if they hadn't identified that Humvees need more side armor, body armour needs more ventilation, the CIA needs more language experts.
+So the little wars in Afghanistan and Iraq tested the new systems for weaknesses to be corrected, and identified weapon systems which ought to be expanded for more serious wars somewhat to the East.
+You hate to believe our leaders are thinking this way, but there's no doubt we would blame them if they hadn't identified Humvee's need more side armor, body armor's need for more ventilation, that the CIA needs more language experts.
+Military robots are attractive ideas, but they still require a desperate enemy to search out their weaknesses.

 On one level, of course, all of this is terribly plausible.
-On another level, some soldiers are getting killed by it.
+On another level, soldiers are getting killed by it.
 It is certainly easy to sympathize with officers who had been trained to fight the old way, the tried and tested one.
-Or others who had staked their future on the potential of a weapon system which was never adopted, particularly one which was an unsuccessful contender for reasons of local or partisan politics.
-And particularly when the civilian leader did not come through the same cultural conditioning of the military academies, had not particularly distinguished himself in challenges they respected.
-In fact, a Yale man who was described by Henry Kissinger as the most effective bureaucratic infighter he had ever met.
-On his second try at the job of Secretary of Defense, nearing the end of his term.
-Having almost proved his point.
+Or with others who had staked their whole future career on the potential of a weapon system which was never adopted.
+It's easy to believe your pet project was an unsuccessful contender for reasons of local or partisan politics, more bitter still when you see plain evidence that was true.
+And particularly when the top civilian leader did not come through the same cultural conditioning of the military academies.
+It must have been particularly frustrating for academy graduates to encounter a Princeton man who was described by Henry Kissinger as the most effective bureaucratic infighter he had ever met.
+On his second tour at the job of Secretary of Defense, nearing the end of his term.
+It upset all of the stereotypes of the tribe.

 Interesting commentary indeed.
 Factually and perceptually well-conceived I must say.
 And certainly it must be by such a well educated thinking man and doctor.
 All of what I read above impressed me considerably.